 This course broadly looks at the intersection of business, public policy, advocacy, and activism in response to humanitarian issues such as immigration, gender equity, education, economic empowerment, and healthcare access.
-Our specific focus will be on the region including Jordan, Syria, Israel, and Palestine, while our service will be in East Amman.
-We will have the opportunity to examine these humanitarian issues through direct service, local interactions, cultural visits, and guest lectures.
+Specific focus will be on the region including Jordan, Syria, Israel, and Palestine, while service will be in East Amman.
+Students will have the opportunity to examine these humanitarian issues through direct service, local interactions, cultural visits, and guest lectures.

 Post World War I, the reshuffling and collapse of the Ottoman Empire led to massive waves of immigration to Jordan, which is positioned at the intersection of Asia, Africa, and Europe.
 This influx led to the growth of Amman as Palestinians, Iraqis, and more recently Syrians, sought refuge.
 Large influxes of people naturally create challenges for governments, NGOs, and businesses as they try to address the needs of the more than 4 million people in and around Amman.
 It will be our task to better understand the challenges each face as they attempt to deal with various humanitarian issues.